 Deal with trademark objections

-If someone objects to your trademark application, the UKIPO will try to resolve the issue.
-You can either withdraw the application, defend the application or try to directly resolve the issue with the person raising the objection.
+If someone objects to your trademarking application, you can either withdraw the application, defend the application, or try to directly resolve the issue with the person raising the objection.

 Once you’ve registered your trademark